jolideco/jolideco/docs/user/index.rst

 * A single observation with one telescope with different data quality categories and different associated instrument response functions, such as event classes for Fermi.

 Using all available data Jolideco then reconstructs the flux estimate by deconvolution of the data.
 This requires a model of the point spread function (PSF) of the instrument and optionally and estimate for the exposure and background.

-A naive reconstruction of the flux, for example using the Richardson Lucy algorithm, results in very spiky and poor images.
+A naive reconstruction of the flux, for example using the `Richardson Lucy algorithm <https://en.wikipedia.org/wiki/Richardson–Lucy_deconvolution>`_, results in very spiky and poor images.
 So the most important part of the method is the undelyong prior assumption on the structure of the images.
 For this Jolideco uses a patch prior; the prior is learned from astronomical images at other wavelength.